 Q: How does therapy work for depression (anxiety, relationship issues)?

 That is a great question.
 Therapy begins and blossoms in our relationship together.
 Each of us as people is worthy and deserving of love, attention and positive regard.
 Sometimes we can feel shame, or avoid uncomfortable parts of ourselves or our lives.
 Our work is to go into the deeper parts and first welcome, then question their role in our lives.
 Sometimes the relationship we have with ourselves, with our emotions, with our thoughts, can be harmful.
 We are playing out a story, a narrative, that is not leading to what we want to achieve in life.
 So we need to look at these with curiosity, and acceptance.

 Q: How long does depression/anxiety/relationship therapy take?

 Short answer: it depends.
-I usually see clients for 3-5 sessions, but it can be much longer if necessary.
+Unfortunately our minds, psyche, nervous system does not respond in say, 6-8 weeks that a broken bone might take to heal.
+It depends on what you want to get out of therapy.
 I ask clients to do some work at home which can really solidify our work in sessions.
 I understand the conception that therapy can be long and expensive, but it doesn’t have to be.

 Q: How much does therapy usually cost?